neondatabase/website/content/docs/reference/glossary.md

 ## Project

 A collection of branches, databases, roles, and other project resources and settings.
 A project contains a compute with a Postgres server and storage for the project data.

+## Project ID

+A string that identifies your Neon project.
+Neon Project IDs are generated Heroku-like memorable random names, similar to `cool-forest-86753099`.
+You can find your project ID by navigating to your project in the Neon Console and selecting **Settings** from the sidebar.
+The project ID is also visible in the Neon Console URL after navigating to a project: `https://console.neon.tech/app/projects/cool-forest-86753099`

 ## Project Sharing